brettohland/ampersandsoftworks.com/_posts/2022-10-25-you-can-stop-writing-yyyy-mmm-dd-as-of-ios-15.md

 }
 {% endsplash %}

 We're now in a situation where the size of our table's data source can now cripple the performance of our application.
-You aren't going to notice an issue scrolling through a table of a few items (or probably a few dozen), but the minute you're scrolling through a list of Tweets in your Twitter client.
+You aren't going to notice an issue scrolling through a table of a few items (or probably a few dozen), but the minute you're scrolling through a list of posts in your social network client.
 You're going to start seeing a lot of memory usage.

 The solve for this is to create your date formatter once in a shared location and to use that instance everywhere.